orbeon/orbeon-forms-doc/Form-Runner-~-Accessing-data-captured-by-forms.md

 ## The question

-You've created forms with Form Builder, published those forms, and setup Orbeon Forms so stores data captured by the forms in your relational database.
+You've created forms with Form Builder, published those forms, and setup Orbeon Forms so it [stores data captured by the forms in your relational database](Installation-~-Relational-Database-Setup).
 Now, how can another app of yours access this data?

 ![Accessing data - How](https://orbeon.mybalsamiq.com/mockups/3495508.png?key=409bf6fda74861c325ab1cbb3f99d1ac269a20b6)